tigerkelly/YadPb/README.md

     cp -r YadPb ~/

 Also copy the yadpb script in the bin directory to you bin directory.
+Use this script to start YadPb.

 The directory yadpbfx is the source code to the YadPb program.